abishekatp/notes/2023/001_drone_rs.md

 GY-521 MPU-6050 MPU6050 3 Axis Accelerometer Gyroscope Module 6 DOF 6-Axis Accelerometer Gyroscope Sensor Module 16 Bit Ad Converter.
 This sensor has Supply voltage: 3.3-5VDC.
 Signal voltage: 3.3VDC.

+There are three rotational direction of the quadcopter that will focus on.
+They are roll, pitch and yaw.
+When the mpu6050 board is pointing up in the possitive z direction then the roll, pitch and yaw is defined as follows.
+We will use the part of the mpu6050 sensor board which is called Gyroscope to measure these rotational angles.
+We will use I2C communication protocol to read the values from the mpu6050 sensor.

+When you want the quadcopter to stay in its position then we need its rotation rate to be 0 degrees/second.

+#### Roll
+Roll is a clockwise rotation around the X axis.

+#### Pitch
+Pitch is a clockwise rotation around the Y axis.

+#### Yaw
+Roll is a anti-clockwise rotation on the Z axis.
+Here note that this rotation is on the Z axis not around the Z axis.

+### PID controller function